BookingEasy/booking-easy-wp/readme.txt

 1. Download the plugin into the **/wp-content/plugins/** folder
 2. Activate Booking easy
+3. Use the shortcode [booking-easy] in page page or article

 == Screen shots ==
 1. Verify your account with auth token.